Using PLU and SKU numbers

 POS SOFTWARE

-Running a retail business requires careful attention to the details.
-Managing your stock and inventory efficiently is crucial for keeping things running smoothly.
-This is where PLU (price look-up) codes and SKU (stock keeping unit) numbers come in.
-Implementing these simple tools can help streamline your operations and save you time and money.
+Managing your stock and inventory efficiently is crucial for retail.
+This is where PLU (price look-up) codes and SKU (stock-keeping unit) numbers come in.
+Implementing these tools can help streamline your operations, saving you time and money.

 What Are PLU and SKU Numbers?